-Cerebral Palsy Alliance has an Ethics Committee which ensures full and appropriate consideration is given to any potential risks, harms and benefits associated with participation in a research study.
+Cerebral Palsy Alliance has an Ethics Committee which consider potential risks, harms and benefits associated with participation in a research study.
 The Committee may propose changes to the study that will manage/minimise risks and improve the understanding of potential harms and benefits so that participants are able to provide informed consent.